shapesmusic/Shapes-Basics-Draft/notes.md

 ### Lesson 30 - Incidentals

 - add 1L/1R and Bottom shapes
-- do incidentals in mood playlists
+- use mood playlists for reading incidentals
 - make a notation that jumps around (random-ish). so you start to use the fingering and the incidentals as a snap-back guideline for reading/playing.

 **Location**